jplayer/react-jPlayer/README.md

 &ensp;&ensp;`end: (string)` the end time, in seconds of where the media is buffering.

 The start and end of where the buffering has occured.
 If the user seeks to different parts of the media, then the browser will automatically start downloading from that position and skip the media in between if it hasn't already been downloaded.
-The properties in this array represent that and are used internally by the [`<BufferBar />`](https://github.com/MartinDawson/react-jPlayer#bufferbar-) component.
+The properties in this array represent that and are used internally by the [`BufferBar`](https://github.com/MartinDawson/react-jPlayer#bufferbar-) component.

 More information on this can be found in this [MDN article](https://developer.mozilla.org/en-US/Apps/Fundamentals/Audio_and_video_delivery/buffering_seeking_time_ranges).